bravoserver/bravo/README.rst

  * construct, version 2.03 or later
  * numpy
- * Twisted, version 10.1 or later
+ * Twisted, version 10.2 or later (11.0 recommended)

 For IRC support, Twisted Words is required; it is usually called python-twisted-words or twisted-words in package managers.